pastelnetwork/pastel/doc/hotfix-process.md

   values:

   - Repository: https://github.com/<DevUser>/Pastel
+    - <!--suppress HtmlUnknownTag -->
-    - <DevUser> must be in the set of "safe" users as-specified in the CI config.
+<DevUser> must be in the set of "safe" users as-specified in the CI
+      config.
   - Branch: name of the hotfix PR branch (not the hotfix release branch).